Clan Buchanan: 11th-13th centuries and origins

 Further proving this account as only myth, a special meeting was held on 23 January 2021 for the Council of the Clan Buchanan Society International (CBSI), wherein Clan President, David Byrne, informed all present members, "...that origin myth has been in our history books and in our tents forever.
 Auchmar, in his history of the clan, was the one who really pushed that forward ... and it's the one everyone has clung to.
 It is a great story.
 The problem is that it's not accurate.
 It didn't happen.
 From the yDNA Project, run by Ross Buchanan (in Ireland) and Alex Buchanan (in Tasmania), with all the people who participated in that (including the MacAuslans and Buchanans), there is not a single individual whose DNA matches up with any yDNA in Ireland.
-The male lines ... all show that the Clan Buchanan was located on the shores of Loch Lomond, in the Auld Kingdom of Alba, well before the year 1000 (C.E.) and possibly going way beyond that.
+The male lines ... all show that the Clan Buchanan was located on the shores of Loch Lomond, in the Auld Kingdom of Alba, well before the year 1000 (A.D.) and possibly going way beyond that.
 There is no historical evidence that Anselan, the prince, ever existed in Ireland.
 There are no history books that mention him or support the fact that he even existed.
 How or why the myth, the origin was created we don't know ... so, that changes everything.
 It means that the Clan Buchanan is an old Scottish clan, not an old Irish clan.
 That means that our people have been in Scotland, particularly in Stirlingshire and on the shores of Loch Lomond, for thousands of years; not 1,000 years."

-According to the official publication provided to the Clan Buchanan Society International, "There is a strong DNA link to the Clan Gregor which seems to indicate a common ancestor around the year 400 C.E."
+According to the official publication provided to the Clan Buchanan Society International, "There is a strong DNA link to the Clan Gregor which seems to indicate a common ancestor around the year 400 A.D."
 This discovery made through extensive genetic testing information collected provides further proof of the existence of Clan Buchanan well before any previously thought of origin myth.